asaakyan/covidfact/README.md

 Run result.py for accuracy F1 score and use roberta_train.sh to train new model

-We have also uploaded data for RTE-Fever, RTE-scifact
+We have also uploaded data for RTE-Fever, RTE-scifact, RTE-covidscifact

 If you want to train models using them you need to create binary files, following this way https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.glue.md